syash2581/colorhuntgame/README.md

 # colorhuntgame
 Color game based on mind using android

+check output folder to see screenshots